AEAS Interactive Kiosk

 Overview

-The Aston Endangered Animal Sanctuary (AEAS) project was a design challenge to create an interactive touchscreen kioskfor a fictional wildlife sanctuary.
+The Aston Endangered Animal Sanctuary project was a design challenge to create an interactive touchscreen kiosk for a fictional wildlife sanctuary.

-The goal was to improve how visitors explore sanctuary information — including animals, events, and programmes — through an intuitive, visually cohesive, and accessible interface.
+The goal was to help visitors explore animals, events, and programmes through an interface that felt educational, accessible, and easy to navigate in a public setting.

-The final outcome was a high-fidelity Figma prototype that simulates a real kiosk experience, demonstrating my ability to translate interaction design principles into a functional, user-centred interface.
+The final outcome was a high-fidelity Figma prototype that translated interaction design principles into a clear visitor-facing experience.

 Problem